-Worship shall think fit, to act in Concert with the two Grand-Wardens; all [67] Things relating to the Feast being decided amongst them by a Majority of Voices; except the Grand-Master or his Deputy interpose by a particular Direction or Appointment.
+Things relating to the Feast being decided amongst them by a Majority of Voices; except the Grand-Master or his Deputy interpose by a particular Direction or Appointment.

 XXIV.
-The Wardens and Stewards shall, in due Time, wait upon the Grand-Master, or his Deputy, for Directions and Orders about the Premisses; but if his Worship and his Deputy are sick, or neccessarily absent, they shall call together the Masters and Wardens of Lodges to meet on Purpose for their Advice and Orders; or else they may take the Matter wholly upon themselves, and do the best they can.
+The Wardens and Stewards shall, in due Time, wait upon the Grand-Matter, or his Deputy, for Directions and Orders about the Premisses; but if his Worship and his Deputy are sick, or necessarily absent, they shall call together the Masters and Wardens of Lodges to meet on Purpose for their Advice and Orders; or else they may take the Matter wholly upon themselves, and do the best they can.

-The Grand-Wardens and the Stewards are to account for all the Money they receive, or expend, to the Grand-Lodge, after Dinner, or when the Grand-Lodge shall think fit to receive their Accounts.
+The Grand-Wardens and the Stewards are to account for all the Money they receive, or expend, to the Grand-Lodge, after Dinner, or when the Grand-Lodge shall think at to receive their Accounts.

-If the Grand-Master pleases, he may in due Times surnmon all the Masters and Wardens of Lodges to consult with them about ordering the Grand Feast, and about any Emergency or accidental Thing relating thereunto, that may require Advice; or elae to take it upon himself altogether.
+If the Grand-Master pleases, he may in due Time summon all the Masters and Wardens of Lodges to confult with them about ordering the Grand Feast, and about any Emergency or accidental Thing relating thereunto, that may require Advice; or else to take it upon himfelf altogether.

 XXV.
-The Masters of Lodges shall each appoint one experienced and discreet Fellow-Craft of his Lodge, to compose a Committee, consisting of one from every Lodge, who shall meet to receive, in a convenient Apartment, every Person that brings a Ticket, and shall have Powers to discourse him, if they think fit, in order to admit him, or debar him, as they shall see Cause: Provided they send no Man away before they have acquainted all the Brethren within Doors with the Reasons thereof, to avoid Mistakes; that so no true Brother may be debarr'd, nor a false Brother, or mere Pretender, admitted.
-This Committee must meet very early on St. JOHN'S Day at the Place, even before any Persons come with Tickets,
+The Masters of Lodges shall each appoint one experienc'd and discreet Fellow-Crast of his Lodge, to compose a Committee, consisting of one from every Lodge, who shall meet to receive, in a convenient Apartment, every Person that brings a Ticket, and shall have Power to discourse him, if they think sit, in order to admit him, or debar him, as they shall see Cause: Provided they send no Man away before they have acquainted all the Brethren within Doors with the Reasons thereof, to avoid Mistakes; that so no true Brother may be debarr'd, nor a false Brother, or mere Pretender, admitted.
+This Committee must meet very early on St. John's Day at the Place, even before any Persons come with Tickets.